Skip to content

 • Test dir: web/gi-kg-viewer/e2e/

-• CI: Runs in make ci (full suite).
-Screenshots/traces uploaded as artifacts on failure.
+• CI: Workflow job viewer-e2e.
+Screenshots/traces as Playwright HTML report / artifacts on failure.

 • Pattern: Each spec file maps to a component group (graph, search, dashboard, offline)